MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToLootTables.md

 ms.author: v-jeffreykim
 title: Introduction to Loot Tables ms.prod: gaming
-description: An overview covering what Loot Tables are and how they are used in Minecraft:Bedrock Edition
+description: "An overview covering what Loot Tables are and how they are used in Minecraft: Bedrock Edition"
 ---

 # Introduction to Loot Tables